-You can also download an application form from the Shetland Islands Council website or from the Hjaltland Housing Association website.
+You can download or complete an application form from the Shetland Islands Council website or from the Hjaltland Housing Association website.

 Alternatively, please contact us by phone or email if you would like us to send a form to you.